 A roundup of articles all about the amazing Aurora Borealis, or Northern Lights.
-Find out what causes them and where to see them.
+Find out what causes them and where to get a good view of this beautiful phenomenon!

 The aurora borealis (the Northern Lights) is much more than a pretty light displays in the night sky–it’s a perfect blend of solar wind and magnetic fields.
 The northern lights, or aurora borealis and southern lights, or aurora australis are fascinating effects of science.
 In fact, the aurora phenomenon is not unique to the Earth.
 We have observed aurora in the upper atmosphere of Jupiter and Saturn with various spacecraft and ground-based telescopes.
 Learn about the fascinating science behind the aurora borealis.
 READ MORE